-If the student completes this amount of training: The school may keep this percentage of the tuition cost:

-One week or up to 10%, whichever is less 10%

-More than one week or 10% whichever is less but less than 25% 25%

-25% through 50% 50%

-More than 50% 100%
+If the student completes this amount of training: The school may keep this percentage of the tuition cost: More than one week or 10% whichever is less but less than 25% 25% 25% through 50% 50% More than 50% 100%

-- 5. When calculating refunds, the official date of a student's termination is the last day of recorded attendance: - a.
-When the school receives notice of the student's intention to discontinue the training program; or, - b.
+- 5. When calculating refunds, the official date of a student's termination is the last day of recorded attendance: - When the school receives notice of the student's intention to discontinue the training program; or, - b.
 When the student is terminated for a violation of a published school policy which provides for termination; or, - c.
 When a student, without notice, fails to attend classes for 30 calendar days. - 6.
 All refunds must be paid within 30 calendar days of the student's official termination date.